JSC-TechMinds/acdu-support-library/README.md

 ## Support

-We hope our ACDU unit helped you in your project development.
-You can support our effort to convert coffe and pizza into a code with a small donation.
+We hope our ACDU unit has helped you in your project development.
+You can support our effort to convert coffee and pizza into code with a small donation.
 Any support is much appreciated.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SESX9ABM7V8KA&source=url)